-Baby Nixon Tonkin tragically died just 30 minutes after his caesarean birth at 38-weeks’ gestation when his mother, Simone Tonkin, went into obstructed labour.
+Baby Nixon Tonkin died just 30 minutes after his caesarean birth at 38-weeks’ gestation when his mother, Simone Tonkin, went into obstructed labour.

-Doctors at the Royal Brisbane and Women’s Hospital experienced issues in freeing the foetus’ head from the woman’s pelvis.
+It’s said doctors at the Royal Brisbane and Women’s Hospital experienced issues in freeing the foetus’ head from the woman’s pelvis.

 Nixon was born unable to breath, and an autopsy later showed he’d suffered skull fractures, brain swelling and haemorrhages.

 Coroner Lock says neither the midwife, nor any other medical professional present for the birth, was directly responsible for little Nixon’s death.

 He says the midwife, who was not trained to perform that particular manoeuvre, should not have been placed in the situation, and instead put the infant’s death down to his delay in delivery.

 Further medical support, communication, education and training has ensued at the Royal Brisbane and Women’s Hospital following the tragedy, and a consultant is now present on every shift.

 The Courier Mail reports that further medical support, communication, education and training has ensued at the Royal Brisbane and Women’s Hospital as a result.

 The hospital's clinical director of obstetrics and gynaecology, Karin Lust, offered Nixon’s family their condolences in a statement.

 “While infant mortality is rare and rates are very low in Australia, no birth is without risk,” she said.